Palestine Emergency Appeal

 We are reaching vulnerable people every day with hot meals, vegetable packs, survival items, psychosocial support sessions, clean water, healthcare services and hygiene supplies such as sanitary pads and soap.

-The death toll has tragically climbed to well over 41,500 with a heartbreaking 16,859 children and 11,429 women among the casualties.
+By the ceasefire, the death toll tragically climbed to over 47,000, with a heartbreaking 17,841 children and 12,298 women among the casualties.

 So far, we’ve distributed: